tempfiles-download/Frontend/README.md

     bundle install --path vendor/bundle
     ```

-4. Build the site
+4. Run minification and cleanup scripts
     ```BASH
+    ./_scripts/*.sh
+    ```

+5. Build the site
+    ```BASH
     bundle exec jekyll build
     ```

-5. Point your web server or reverse proxy server to the newly generated `_site/` directory.
+6. Point your web server or reverse proxy server to the newly generated `_site/` directory.

+7. If you're going to use your own backend, remember to change the URL values in `_config.yml`.

 ## Contributing
 See something missing in TempFiles?
 Contributions are appreciated!